cloudquery/cloudquery/website/pages/docs/plugins/destinations/azblob/overview.md

 ## Authentication

-Authenitcation is similar to AWS CLI.
+Authenitcation is similar to Azure CLI.
 See also [azure source plugin](../../sources/azure/overview#authentication) for more information.

 ## Example